Detecting Localized Density Anomalies in Multivariate Data via Coin-Flip Statistics: #1

-The model described in Section~\ref{sec:EE_method} is a useful approximation rather than an exact representation.
-While the test statistic \( B(i,K) \) is modelled as a binomial distribution under the null hypothesis, the actual process follows a hypergeometric distribution because the nearest neighbours are selected without replacement from the combined set $\mathcal{U}$.
-The binomial distribution serves as an excellent approximation when the total number of points \( n_1 + n_2 \) is large relative to \( K \), ensuring that the difference between the two distributions becomes negligible in practice \citep{brunk1968teacher}.
-To maintain a good approximation, we set \( K_M \) to at most 5\% of the data size, as recommended in the literature.
-In addition, we note that using independent Bernoulli trials to determine the critical thresholds \(\PNval^*_\pm\) is a practical approximation.
-Ideally, thresholds should be computed from multiple reference samples, but this is often unfeasible due to limited reference data.
-We have tested that this approximation works well, and the method remains robust to moderate threshold variations.
+\SIsubsection{Selection of maximum neighbourhood rank $K_M$} We first notice that the model of the test statistics described in \ref{sec:methods} is a very accurate approximation, but is not exact.
+While the test statistic \( B(i,K) \) is modelled as a Binomial distribution under the null hypothesis, the actual process follows a hypergeometric distribution because the nearest neighbours are selected without replacement from the combined set $\mathcal{U}$.
+The Binomial distribution serves as an excellent approximation when the total number of points \( n_1 + n_2 \) is large relative to \( K \), ensuring that the difference between the two distributions becomes negligible in practice \citep{brunk1968teacher}.